ViFiCon: Vision and Wireless Association Via Self-Supervised Contrastive Learning: Abstract

 \section{Abstract}

-We introduce ViFiCon, a self-supervised contrastive learning scheme which uses synchronized information across vision and wireless modalities to perform cross-modal association.
-Specifically, the system uses pedestrian data collected from RGB-D camera footage as well as WiFi Fine Time Measurements (FTM) from a user's smartphone device.
-We represent the temporal sequence by stacking multi-person depth data spatially within a banded image.
+We introduce \model~, a self-supervised contrastive scheme which learns a cross-modal association between vision and wireless modalities.
+Specifically, the system uses pedestrian data collected from RGB-D camera footage and WiFi Fine Time Measurements (FTM) from a user's smartphone device.
 Depth data from RGB-D (vision domain) is inherently linked with an observable pedestrian, but FTM data (wireless domain) is associated only to a smartphone on the network.
-To formulate the cross-modal association problem as self-supervised, the network learns a scene-wide synchronization of the two modalities as a pretext task, and then uses that learned representation for the downstream task of associating individual bounding boxes to specific smartphones, i.e. associating vision and wireless information.
-We use a pre-trained region proposal model on the camera footage and then feed the extrapolated bounding box information into a dual-branch convolutional neural network along with the FTM data.
-We show that compared to fully supervised SoTA models, ViFiCon achieves high performance vision-to-wireless association, finding which bounding box corresponds to which smartphone device, without hand-labeled association examples for training data.
+We represent temporal sequences from both vision and wireless domains by stacking multi-person depth data sequences within an image representation.
+This simplicity allows both scene-wide processing and fewer vision and wireless features, alleviating privacy and energy associated with transmitting IMU data.
+To facilitate self-supervised learning, we design a scene-wide synchronization pretext task for our network and then employ the learned representation for the downstream multimodal association task.
+We show that compared to fully supervised state-of-the-art models, \model~ achieves high performance vision-to-wireless association of \textbf{92.63\%} in 25 frames sliding window fashion (2.5s), finding which bounding box corresponds to which smartphone device, without hand-labeled association examples for training data.
+Extensive experimental results demonstrate \model~ applicability in real-world systems when wireless data annotations are scarce.